giursino/BankCSVtoQif/README.rst

 You can use an existing test like `test_db_giro.py` as a blueprint.
 Test your bank on your local machine an make a pull request when you are finished.

+It is a good idea to write tests, to install the dependencies used for testing and execute the test, just do

+    # from setup:
+    python setup.py test

+    # from local:
+    python -m unittest test.test_banks
+    # or
+    python -m unittest discover

 Uninstallation
 --------------
 To remove BankCSVtoQif uninstall the python library by deleting all its files.
 You can get a list of these via::